bdastur/notes/aws/readme.md

 * Context must be the same for both encrypt and decrypt operations or decryption will fail.
-* The encryption context is logged and can be used for auditing, and is available as context in AWS policy language for file-grained policy based authentication.
+* The encryption context is logged and can be used for auditing, and is available as context in AWS policy language for fine-grained policy based authentication.

 ### AWS CloudHSM: